overhide/overhide/docs/glossary.md

 A type of a *datastore-key* with some individual user as the *key-owner*.

-In the reference implementation of the *client library* it's a function of a *domain-key* and a private key from one of the user's secrets; the private key is used as the *crypto-key* to salt and encrypt the *domain-key*.
+In *overhide.js* it's a function of a *domain-key* and a private key from one of the user's secrets; the private key is used as the *crypto-key* to salt and encrypt the *domain-key*.

 #### group-key

 A type of a *datastore-key* used to convey a value to a group: some *group-owner* is the *key-owner*.

-In the reference implementation of the *client library* it's a function of a *domain-key* and a public key from the *group-owner* and shared with the group; the public key is used as the *crypto-key* to salt and encrypt the *domain-key*.
+In *overhide.js* it's a function of a *domain-key* and a public key from the *group-owner* and shared with the group; the public key is used as the *crypto-key* to salt and encrypt the *domain-key*.

 #### psa-group-key